• Menu

 The National Roman Museum

-The National Roman Museum was founded in 1899 and took up residence in the Baths of Diocletian.
-The museum aimed to bring together ancient works and sculptures discovered in the Italian capital and its surroundings.
+The National Roman Museum was founded in 1899 and initially housed within the Baths of Diocletian.
+Its mission was to collect and display ancient artworks and sculptures discovered in Rome and its surroundings.

-The museum’s collection are therefore now devided between 4 distinct locations: the Baths of Diocletian, the Palazzo Altemps, the Palazzo Massimo alle Terme and the Crypta Balbi.
+As a result, the National Roman Museum’s collection is now divided across four distinct sites: the Baths of Diocletian, the Palazzo Altemps, the Palazzo Massimo alle Terme, and the Crypta Balbi.

 💡 Practical information 💡